n5k5t5/bot/README.md

 - Concurrent processes working on a time-consuming batch of tasks
 - Each worker takes tasks from a common queue
 - Each worker is assigned to a requestor.
-When grabbing a task, a worker looks for the earliest task from its requestor, and if there isn't any, the worker opts for the first task in the queue.
+When grabbing a task, a worker looks for the first task from its requestor, and if there isn't any, the worker opts for the first task in the queue.
 - New workers are launched in real time if calculation runs behind schedule
 - Inter-process communication via named unix sockets